All 30 Marriott Brands, Ranked From Worst to First

 We don’t really have much to add about Four Points that we haven’t already said about Courtyard.
 Within North America, Four Points is like Forrest Gump’s box of chocolates, you never know what you’re gonna get.
 In other continents, particularly Asia, the brand steps up its game for consistently decent properties.

-On the flip side, the properties are certainly nothing to write home about and Marriott's insistence in using horrid beige and orange-brown for exteriors really does not do the brands any favors.
+On the flip side, the properties are certainly nothing to write home about and Marriott's insistence in using horrid beige and orange-brown for exteriors does not do the brand any favors.

 No, we don't think Marriott is trying to scam its Vacation Club members or "owners," as it calls them.
 We just aren't sure if paying over $22,000 for a membership is worth it.

 What People Say About Marriott Vacation Club at Los Sueños

 "The one-bedroom villa was fully furnished with modern touches.
 The property is located in a quiet bay on the central Pacific Coast with black-sand beaches.
 We didn't really leave the property except for dining at a restaurant in the marina.